 Etiquette sets standards for how people should behave.
 For instance, greeting people with politeness and respect is common to most world cultures.
 However, the way respect and civility are expressed vary.

 In most Asian cultures, people take a bow or clasp their hands together whenever greeting others.
 On the other hand, in the West, people generally shake hands or embrace each other when greeting other people.

 There probably is an etiquette set of guidelines for almost every situation, from courteously declining a meal offer to meeting a president.
 Since the social customs of various cultures are so unlike, some people try to learn a specific culture’s etiquette before joining their social circle.

 They do this to make sure that they do offend their hosts or embarrass themselves.
-As a super yacht stewardess it is recommended that you familiarize yourself with the cultural norms of your international guests.
+As a superyacht The Difference Between Food Service Styles. it is recommended that you familiarize yourself with the cultural norms of your international guests.

 We need etiquette because:

 - It makes you a well-educated and refined individual.